About the Integrity Helpline

 You should contact the Integrity Helpline if you have any questions or concerns about potential violations of the law, our Code of Business Conduct and Ethics, and other eBay policies.

 Please note there are restrictions on the types of categories that can be reported through the Integrity Helpline by employees in the European Union.
-If the Integrity Helpline cannot accept a question or report about your concern, eBay encourages you to talk with your manager or a higher-level manager in your reporting line, contact an eBay Business Ethics Officer.
+If the Integrity Helpline cannot accept a question or report about your concern, eBay encourages you to talk with your manager or a higher-level manager in your reporting line, or to contact an eBay Business Ethics Officer.

 Why should I report what I know?
 What’s in it for me?